On Friday, April 5, 2024, the Renal Lifecycle symposium took place in Utrecht, the Netherlands. The symposium covered the state of the

 Investigating the protection of heart and kidneys in patients with severe kidneyfailure

-Experiences with participation in the study
+Experiences with participating in the study

 Timeline

-1250 participants screened worldwide 1 February 2025 |
+| February 2025 | 1250 participants screened worldwide |

 Numbers of participants worldwide

 Below is an overview of participants so far from study start.
-On the bottom bar the time, on the left bar the number of participants screened.
+On the bottom bar the time, on the left bar the number of participants randomized.
 The colors indicate the countries involved.
 The numbers are participants from all patient subgroups in all participating centers in that country added up.

 Here is an overview of the participants by subgroup.
 The colors indicate which subgroup is involved.
 The numbers are participants of all patients in that subgroup from all participating countries added up.